 A website is also usually the most expensive element in one’s personal branding mix.

-While it’s certainly possible to build a low-cost website using a platform like Wix or Squarespace, however I’m yet to see a finished product that was built using these platforms that would add to, instead of detracting from, someone’s personal brand.
+While it’s certainly possible to build a low-cost website using a platform like Wix or Squarespace, I’m yet to see a finished product that was built using these platforms that would add to, instead of detracting from, someone’s personal brand.

 In my opinion, even when using these platforms, it’s necessary to hire a professional designer.
 A DIY job typically leads to ordinary results.